microsoft/IoT-For-Beginners/1-getting-started/lessons/4-connect-internet/README.md

 IoT devices can receive messages from the cloud.
 Often the messages contain commands - that is instructions to perform an action either internally (such as reboot or update firmware), or using an actuator (such as turning on a light).

 This lesson introduces some of the communication protocols IoT devices can use to connect to the cloud, and the types of data they might send or receive.
-You will also get hands on with them both, adding Internet control to your nightlight, moving the LED control logic to 'server' code running locally.
+You will also get hands-on with them both, adding internet control to your nightlight, moving the LED control logic to 'server' code running locally.

 In this lesson we'll cover: